nascab/nascab-releases/README.md

 - 2.Download this project code to your computer `git clone https://github.com/nascab/nascab-releases.git  `

-- 3 Enter the project root directory and use npm to install project dependencies, `npm i`
+- 3 Enter the project root directory and use npm to install project dependencies, `npm i`  or `yarn`

 - 4.After the project dependencies are successfully installed, run the project: `npm run app` or `node ./app/main.js`
 - MacOS/Linux platform also needs to grant executable permissions to ffmpeg and ffprobe through code deployment.
 Enter the command in the root directory:  `chmod -R 777` , libs,Video information will not be read without granting executable permissions